episodeyang/A_Letter_To_ReadCube_and_Papers/README.md

 6. in the search page, there is no way to go back to previous search.
 Would be good to have tags, or a history button.
 7. The chrome browser plug-in does not sign-in on the first open.
 Have to refresh.
 8. Better support for webpages: chrome plug in need to be able to add abtrary web page.
 Entries need to show webpage preview.
+9. The bib file generated is trash.
+Please allow configuration for the key.
+It should be something like [lastname][year][first_word_of_title] or something alike.
+Currently this is just `"undefined"`.

 The UX needs to go through a full audit.
 There are many places where it is not smooth.